A Guide To CMMC Level 2

 What solution can get me to CMMC Level 2?

-The proper configuration of the Microsoft Government suite has the ability to satisfy 77 of the 110 controls found in CMMC Level 2 and NIST SP 800-171.
+The proper configuration of the Microsoft Government suite has the ability to satisfy the controls found in CMMC Level 2.
+Essentially, there are two options to approach CMMC Compliance.

 How do I prepare for a CMMC Level 2 assessment?